provoke-vagueness/reststore/README.rst

              --password=
                  Define a password for unzipping the zip file.
              --flush=1000
-                 Number of files to read into memory before flushing it through to the reststore.
+                 Number of files to read into memory before flushing through to the reststore.

      list [OPTIONS FILE-OPTIONS]